What is the typical daily schedule?

 YES!
 Please read the Community Understandings thoroughly and make sure that you can abide by all of the expectations including the zero tolerance policy for drugs and alcohol.
 You and your parents must understand that if you were to violate the policy, you would be sent home, at your parents’ expense, even if there were only one day left in the program.

 We eat at places that cater to travelers and offer the highest health standards possible.
-However, given the environment, it is best to expect to experience traveler’s diarrhea sometime during the trip while hoping, of course, that you are like most people and don’t experience any symptoms.
+However, given the environment, some people do experience traveler’s diarrhea.
 Symptoms can range from just a squiggly-belly feeling to severe cramping and loose stools.
 Usually this resolves within one to three days.
-We will have Imodium A-D on hand and can administer it to those students who have permission to take this over-the-counter medication.
+We will have Imodium A-D on hand and can administer it if needed to those students who have permission to take this over-the-counter medication.
+Some travelers like to take Grapefruit Seed Extract, charcol tablets, or Pepto Bismol if they have stomach issues.
 Please talk to your doctor about specific recommendations for your situation.

 Can I bring gifts or donations to give to local children?